tymyrddin/purple/source/docs/resilience/two-paths.md

 Organisations weighing NIS2 often ask whether to pursue it on its own or alongside ISO 27001 certification, and seeing how the two differ can make the choice clearer.
-The strategic view across all four routes sits in [picking the route](../audits/picking-the-route.md); this page examines the one pair in detail.
+The strategic view across all four routes sits in [picking the route](../audits/picking-the-route.md); this one pair rewards a closer look.

 ## Key differences